Jot-De/WSD/README.md

 # WSD
-Project for Multiagent Systems course on WEIT PW
+Project for Multiagent Systems course on WEITI PW